GeForceLegend/SEUS_PTGI_GFME/Readme.md

 layout(location = 12) in vec4 at_tangent;
 #endif
 ```
-3. (Shouled get fixed in v1.11 Pre1, not checked yet) ~~Custom uniform in Iris works different from Optifine.
+1. (Get fixed in v1.11 Pre1) ~~Custom uniform in Iris works different from Optifine.
 In Optifine, all custom uniforms are calculated in floating point, so something like integer / integer will returns a correct floating point value but not an integer value.
 But in iris, integer / integer will returns a floored integer value, this caused the TAA offset could not working in Iris.
 I have to say this is my fault, and should be fixed in future versions (if there are future versions).~~